-The receiving procedure for kitchen is one of the first steps in the food safety system.
+The receiving procedure for the kitchen is one of the first steps in the food safety system.
 This procedure is designed to ensure that all goods received into the kitchen is of the best quality possible.
 And be safe for consumption.
-And is received in a way that prevents cross contamination.
+And is received in a way that prevents cross-contamination.

 Maintaining the cold chain is an important part of food safety.
-The receiving procedure is the primary principle in ensure the cold chain is kept.
+The receiving procedure is the primary principle in ensuring the cold chain is kept.

 There are 3 steps in the receiving procedure